cisagov/dotgov-home/pages/help/help.md

 ## Frequently asked questions

 Your domain is central to your organization's brand and availability over the internet.
-It's also key to your (and your users') security.
+It's also key to your security, and that of your users.
 We've outlined answers to common questions below.

 We also recommend you review our [domain security best practices]({{ site.baseurl }}/help/security-best-practices/) page.